hexikani/pulsechain-docs/node-setup.md

 ```

 For node's P2P connectivity the TCP and UDP port 30303 should be made accessible from your network and also from the Internet.
-Note, that this Docker container is setup with `host` networking what makes it directly exposed to the network of the host where the container runs and the `-p` port mappings are ignored - they are stated to clarified which ports should be exposed in more general case.
 {:.warning}

 All the `--ws*` and `--http` switches, together with 8545 and 8546 port mappings can be removed, if you don't want to use your node as RPC service provider.